holguinj/docs-git-workflow/workflow.markdown

   1. [Download git](http://git-scm.com/downloads) and run the installer.
   2. Follow GitHub's [instructions for generating an SSH key](https://help.github.com/articles/generating-ssh-keys).
   3. Download the [GitHub for Mac](https://mac.github.com/release-notes.html) application if you prefer a graphical interface.
+Using the app is explained in more detail in the [quickstart guide](quickstart.markdown).

 ### Helpful Aliases and Settings